BitMax Token (BTMX) Reaches 24 Hour Volume of $13.93 Million

-BitMax Token (CURRENCY:BTMX) traded flat against the U.S. dollar during the twenty-four hour period ending at 23:00 PM ET on March 6th.
-One BitMax Token coin can now be bought for $1.85 or 0.00003421 BTC on popular exchanges.
-During the last week, BitMax Token has traded flat against the U.S. dollar.
+BitMax Token (CURRENCY:BTMX) traded flat against the dollar during the 24 hour period ending at 19:00 PM ET on March 11th.
+During the last week, BitMax Token has traded flat against the dollar.
+One BitMax Token coin can now be purchased for $1.85 or 0.00003421 BTC on popular cryptocurrency exchanges.
 BitMax Token has a total market capitalization of $1.22 billion and approximately $13.93 million worth of BitMax Token was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.